V-Ho/TwoPlayerDiceGame/README.md

 # TwoPlayerDiceGame

+## Background
+This game is written entirely in Javascript, and rendered with HTML To run, open index.html with your browser, the game should start

 ## Rules of the Game
 - The game has 2 players, playing in rounds
 - Each turn, the player rolls the dice as many times as they want